farao-community/farao-community.github.io/pages/docs/input-data/crac/json/range-actions.md

 A CounterTradeRangeAction is an exchange between two countries.
 The exporting country send power to the importing country.

-It is a costly remedial action which is handled differently by the RAO through a dichotomy engine.
+It is a costly remedial action which is currently not handled by the RAO.

 {% capture CT_java %}
 ~~~java